-The transformation of the original values of the social dimensions (life expectancy, height, literacy, schooling years) into index form presents a challenge.
-Social variables are often used in their raw form.19 Yet, the fact that these non-income variables are bounded raises concerns about the use of their original values to make comparisons over space and time.
+The transformation of the original values of the social dimensions (life expectancy, height, literacy, years of schooling) into index form presents a challenge.
+Social variables are often used in their raw form.
+Yet the fact that these non-income variables are bounded raises concerns about the use of their original values to make comparisons over space and time.

-In the HDI, the linear transformation of the indicators for the social dimensions reduces the size of the denominator by introducing maximum and minimum values (goalposts) and, thus, widens the index's range (see equation [1]).
+In the HDI, the linear transformation of the indicators for the social dimensions reduces the size of the denominator by introducing maximum and minimum values (goalposts) and thus widens the index's range (see equation 1).
 Nonetheless, the values assigned to the goalposts have been challenged as being discretionary.
-For example, Herrero, Martínez, and Villar reject the use of arbitrarily fixed minimum values that, they claim, penalise poorer performers and may determine countries' ranking.
-They instead propose expressing each dimension x as a share of some maximum set value, M.20
+For example, Herrero et al. reject the use of arbitrarily fixed minimum values that, they claim, penalize poorer performers and may determine countries' rankings.
+They instead propose expressing each dimension, x, as a share of some maximum set value, M.

-$$I = x / M \quad [3]$$
+$$I = x/M \tag{3}$$

 It can be argued, nonetheless, that as a natural floor often exists, lower goalposts simply aim at capturing subsistence levels.
-For example, historical evidence on life expectancy at birth indicates that 20 years was most probably a floor in human societies going back to Neolithic times.21 This is also so the case for per capita income, as human life cannot survive below a basic level of physiological subsistence.22
+For example, historical evidence on life expectancy at birth indicates that 20 years was most probably a floor in human societies going back to Neolithic times.20 This is also the case for per capita income, as human life cannot survive below a basic level of physiological subsistence.21